lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 At this point we expect to see the metrics sent to our account in Lightstep.

-We should also be able to see
+We should also be able to see that our deployments are in good health with a command like `kubectl get all -n my-example`.

 7. Cleanup example work